christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 In colored images (in opposition to Black and White images), they are typically represented by three values corresponding to the intensities of Red, Green and Blue (RGB), the basic color components allowing a wide ranges of hues.
 To simplify, the resolution of images is determined by the total number of pixels contained, computed by multiplying its Width and Height in pixels.

 ### What are Convolutional Neural Networks (CNNs)?
-Convolutional Neural Networks (CNNs) are a type of deep learning model specifically designed to process structured data like images.
-They are advanced machine learning vision models, we often encounter beside vision transformers (ViTs).
+Convolutional Neural Networks (CNNs) are a type of advanced machine learning / deep learning models, specifically designed to process structured data like images.
+To be more specific, those are feed-forward neural networks used to perform feature engineering via filter optimization.
+We often encounter CNNs as an alternative beside vision transformers (ViTs).

+Just like any Deep Neural Network, CNNs are made of successive interconnected layers.
+What makes them different is that those layers follow the sequence:

+1. Input Layer: Accepts the input data.
+2. Convolutional Layer: Applies filters to extract features from the input.
+3. Activation Layer (ReLU): Introduces non-linearity to the model.
+4. Pooling Layer: Reduces dimensionality and computational load.
+5. Fully Connected Layer: Connects every neuron from the previous layer to neurons in this layer for classification.
+6. Output Layer: Produces final predictions, often using a softmax function for classification tasks34.

 ![CNN](images/layers.png)